Alpha Prime Racing: Truck No. 42 history

-The team debuted in 2011 at Lucas Oil Raceway with Tommy Joe Martins behind the wheel.
+The team debuted the No. 42 in 2011 at Lucas Oil Indianapolis Raceway Park with Tommy Joe Martins behind the wheel.
 The team returned at Iowa Speedway in 2017 with Matt Mills behind the wheel and additional races to be determined.
 Though the car never hit the track that weekend, the scheme was included in the original version of NASCAR Heat 2.
 The additional races were in the team's No. 44 entry.
 Martins returned for the 2017 Jag Metals 350 but a possible suspension problem led to a wrecked truck in practice, and a blown right-front tire three laps into the race ended Martins' weekend.
 The backup truck was loaned from fellow independent Mike Harmon.

+Truck No. 42 results

 Truck No. 44 history

 The first race for Martins Motorsports was in 2009, when Tommy Joe Martins ran a four race schedule, recording a best finish of 21st at Chicagoland.
 The team and driver returned for one race as the No. 42 in 2011, finishing 33rd at Lucas Oil Raceway.
 After taking all of 2015 off to recover from a failed Xfinity Series effort, the team returned in 2016 with Martins as the full-time driver except for a qualifying crash at Martinsville (spot sold to Austin Wayne Self), Eldora (dirt racer J. R. Heffner), and a DNQ at Homestead-Miami.

 On February 13, 2017, Martins Motorsports announced a partnership with another family Truck team, Brandonbilt Motorsports, to put driver Brandon Brown in the 44 truck for "select races".
 However, the operations of the 44 truck ceased with the 2017 Xfinity announcement except for Heffner again piloting the truck at Eldora.
 After ceasing operations, owner points of the 44 truck were sold to Faith Motorsports.
 When that team ran into organizational trouble mid-season, Matt Mills drove the truck for a race at Kentucky but crashed out.
 The much-anticipated return of Heffner the following race was derailed due to a blown engine early in the weekend, the entry never making it to the grid.
 After the Eldora race, the 44 became a joint-prepared effort between Martins and AM Racing.
 That relationship lasted through the end of the season except for Faith and Ted Minor running a Las Vegas shooting paint scheme at Texas.